Woods-Taylor/PHPDemo/readme.md

+# Taylors Changes to Simple PHP Website
+I added a bit of info about myself on the about me page and provided some information about the board game known as go.
+Go is a hobby of mine.

 # Simple PHP Website

 I put together this project while introducing a friend of mine to PHP.
 I decided to clean it up a bit and put it on Github so anyone new to PHP can have a taste of a **very simple and minimal** website built with PHP.